JIC-CSB/kilombo/doc/manual.md

 The simulator uses SDL for grapical output.
 All configuration and result files are written in JSON.

-The program is distributed under the *WHICH LINCESE??* license, with no warranty.
+The program is distributed under the MIT license, with no warranty, please see the file LICENSE for details.
-The simulator was developed in the [SWARM Organ](www.swarm-organ.eu) project.
+The simulator was developed in the [SWARM Organ](www.swarm-organ.eu) European Union FP7 project.

 Contact:
-- Fredrik Jansson fjansson@abo.fi
+- Fredrik Jansson: fjansson@abo.fi
-- Matthew Hartley
+- Matthew Hartley: Matthew.Hartley@jic.ac.uk

 # Installation